 Expect plenty of hardy e-bikes when browsing through Rossignol’s e-bike catalog.
 The brand apparently chooses to focus on eMTBs and trail-riding alone in its e-bike ventures, as evidenced by its dynamic offerings that can pretty much provide the same brassiness imparted by their skis.
 Up to 9 are available at present, most of which have been labeled as “unisex.”
 There are also two models that serve as kids and fat variants of their mountain e-bikes.

 Rossignol’s e-bikes might be a bit “outdated” compared to other techy models out there, but they are still trail-worthy, to say the least.
 For one, you’ll see that most of their models still have integrated batteries and wider tires, whereas newer models from other brands often already use external batteries.
 This aspect does help keep the price of Rossignol’s e-bikes down, though, and Rossignol obviously plays it safe by using tried-and-tested mountain e-bike designs.

 Another fact worth noting is that even with internal batteries, their models’ weights are only faintly on the heavy side.
-All in all, Rossignol’s eMTBs are able to give you a satisfactory offroad riding experience because they do not pull punches in including helpful components.
-The prices also cater to buyers who are strapped for cash and considering the overall quality of their models, that’s a real plus.
+All in all, Rossignol’s eMTBs are able to give you a satisfactory offroad riding experience because they do not pull punches, including helpful components.
+The prices also cater to buyers who are strapped for cash, and considering the overall quality of their models, that’s a real plus.

 Here is the link to visit the Rossignol e-bikes website.